Master of Fine Arts (MFA) in Art StudioOur Graduate Degrees

 Three (3) letters of recommendation

 • Official transcripts from every college or university you have attended, whether you earned a degree there or not.
-(Unofficial transcripts can be uploaded during application; official transcripts must be mailed to the Admissions Office).
+(Unofficial transcripts can be uploaded during application; official transcripts must be mailed to the Graduate Admissions Office at University of New Mexico, 1155 University Blvd SE, Albuquerque, NM 87106).

 Note: The Art Studio programs in Printmaking, Experimental Art + Technology, and Art & Ecology, and the Art History programs in Art of the Americas and Art of the Modern World (both MA and Ph.D.) are recognized by Western Interstate Commission on Higher Education (WICHE) for inclusion in their Out-Of-State Programs at In-State Tuition.
 Qualified residents of the 15 participating states in the commission may enroll at reduced tuition rates in these three programs.